EducationNC/EdNC-2019-theme/wp-content/plugins/wp-sheet-editor-premium/readme.txt

 * FIX - FORMULAS - it doesn't work when editing image cells
 * FIX - WC Products - Downloadable files - When editing as plain text in the cell, it saves the files with the wrong format
 * FIX - UNIVERSAL SHEET - IMPORT - JS error when a column name contains only numbers

-= V 2.15.4 - 2019-10-18 =
-* CHANGE - CORE - Allow to define default settings for product attributes (is visible, used for variations)
-* CHANGE - CORE - View Post column should use the real link for published posts
-* CHANGE - CORE - Automatic column detection should take the columns limit into consideration (i.e. to avoid scanning thousands of fields if only 100 are allowed)
-* CHANGE - WC Products - IMPORT - Allow to skip broken images and don't stop the import
-* FIX - CORE - Factory - On rare occasions, the taxonomies sheet shows columns as a post type
-* FIX - CORE - Factory - Some columns were missing because the sheet initialized twice
-* FIX - FORMULAS - Allow to replace empty value with empty value
-* FIX - WC PRODUCTS - Clear the cache when the column _thumbnail_id is edited
-* FIX - FORMULAS - it doesn't work when editing image cells
-* FIX - WC Products - Downloadable files - When editing as plain text in the cell, it saves the files with the wrong format
-* FIX - UNIVERSAL SHEET - IMPORT - JS error when a column name contains only numbers

 = V 2.15.0 - 2019-10-01 =
 * NEW - FORMULAS - Add placeholder: $random_date$